-Regulatory framework: Rulebook on the manner of conducting separate accounting and verifying the reliability of regulatory reports of PPO - Article 4.
+Rulebook on the manner of conducting separate accounting and verifying the reliability of regulatory reports of PPO - Article 4.

-In 2023, the PPO decided to develop a new cost calculation model in response to recommendations from the previous Report on verification of the reliability.
+In 2023, the PPO decided to develop a new cost calculation model.
 This model was developed in Excel, adding flexibility in terms of using various allocation methods needed for proper cost allocation.
 However, the model is complex, with numerous tables organized in a manner that can complicate the verification and understanding of the calculation process.
 Additionally, given the number of subsequent adjustments, any future changes to the model, such as adding or removing products, activities, or other parameters, may require significant time.
 Such complexity can increase the risk of errors in the cost calculation.